-I’ve done 3 marathons, and am gearing up for my 4th.
+I’ve done 4 marathons, and thinking about a 5th.
 Each of them have been challenging in their own unique way.
 They took a toll on me.
 They pushed my limits.
 And most importantly, made me realize I can do hard things!

 That said, I decided to take my experience, and put together a list of 6 things I wish I knew before I ran a marathon.

 - Prepare for the Mental Game.
 As I said before, 26.2 miles is a long stinkin’ way.
 It’s basically running 1 mile, 26 times.
 (Sheesh!
 Just typing that sounds daunting) But, each mile brings a challenge of its own.
 It could be the obvious: you’re getting tired.
 It might be second guessing your nutrition.
 Did I eat enough?
 Do I have enough?
 Will I make it to the next “Port-O-Potty”.
 It’s all stuff that will happen.
 The mental game is real.
 But, you are not alone in those thoughts.
 I believe that each runner out there has a thought like that at some point.
 How do you fix it?
 Try this next idea.

 - Set Mini-goals.
 What is a mini-goal?
 It’s beating the mental game by allowing yourself to break the race up into chunks.
 You can’t clean your entire house at one time.
 You break it up into rooms.
 First, you clean a bedroom.
 You then move to the kitchen.
 Then, the bathroom.
 Etc. So, tackle 26.2 miles the same way.
 Break the race up into chunks.
 Make it to the next port-o-potty.
 Listen for the cheering at the next aid station.
 Push to the next mile marker.
 Remember, when you get to “that point in the race” think of cleaning up your house.
 A little bit at a time.